prototypefund/Digital_Bargeld-docs/api-merchant.rst

   **Request:**

   :query id: ID of the transaction we want to trace (an integer)
-  :query instance: identificative token for the merchant instance which is to be tracked (optional).
-See `<https://docs.taler.net/operate-merchant.html#instances-lab>`_.
-This information is needed because the request has to be signed by the merchant, thus we need to pick the instance's private key.
+  :query instance:  merchant instance

   **Response:**

   :status 200 OK:
     The deposit has been executed by the exchange and we have a wire transfer identifier.
     The response body is a JSON array of `TransactionWireTransfer`_ objects.
   :status 202 Accepted:
     The deposit request has been accepted for processing, but was not yet executed.
 Hence the exchange does not yet have a wire transfer identifier.